royaltm/spectrusty-tutorial/step5.md

 type ZxSpectrum128k<C, D> = ZxSpectrum<C, Ula128AyKeypad<D>>;
 ```

-Because we'll be using chipsets that are using different [VideoFrame] implementations, we can't use the same devices for all of them.
-This is because their [BusDevice::Timestamp] will be also different.
-Instead, let's define a new type for the pluggable joystick that better suits these circumstances:
+Since we can't use the same exact device types for all of the models, we must redefine new-types of our peripherals so they will be covariant on `V`.

 ```rust
 // a pluggable joystick with run-time selectable joystick types